-A minor may be earned in most subject areas, unless a specified minor already exists, by completing a minimum of eighteen (18) credit hours in a given subject with at least nine of the eighteen hours being upper-level, and with a cumulative GPA of 2.0 or higher.
-Nine hours of the minor must be earned in residence.
-Subject area is defined as a branch of knowledge and is designated by a course prefix (i.e. ENG, KIN, SOC, etc.) If a subject area does not offer at least eighteen (18) hours of courses of which at least nine (9) are upper-level, then a minor is not possible in that subject area.
+- complete a minimum of eighteen (18) credit hours and a maximum of twenty-four (24) in a given subject area, - at least nine of the hours for the minor are upper-level, - at least nine (9) hours of the minor must be earned in residence, - maintain a cumulative GPA of 2.0 or higher, and - selected minor may not be in the same general discipline as the selected major.

+Subject area is defined as a branch of knowledge and is designated by a course prefix (i.e. ENG, KIN, SOC, etc.).
+If a subject area does not offer at least eighteen (18) hours of courses of which at least nine (9) are upper-level, then a minor is not possible in that subject area.

-A student may choose to use a course required to fulfill major requirements to fulfill minor requirements as well (limit 3 credit hours).
-Students majoring in an area may not also earn a minor in the same area.
+A student may choose to use a course required to fulfill major requirements to fulfill minor requirements.
+Any student seeking a Bachelor of Art, Bachelor of Science, Bachelor of Science in Nursing, or a Bachelor of Applied Art and Science may elect to earn a minor.

 Some subject areas have specific course requirements for a minor.
 Those are shown below.